Braid group symmetries of Grassmannian cluster algebras: Webs and the Fomin-Pylyavskyy conjectures

 \section{Webs and the Fomin-Pylyavskyy conjectures}

 Fomin and Pylyavskyy \cite{tensors,tensorsII} proposed a description of the cluster combinatorics for $\bbc[\tGr(3,n)]$ (and in fact, for a wider class of cluster algebras associated with algebras of $\SL_3$ invariants) in terms of Kuperberg's basis of \emph{non-elliptic} webs.
-We reproduce their conjectures here.
+We review this combinatorics, and related versions for $\FG(3,r)$ and $\Gr(4,n)$, in the following sections.